the-modem-distro/pinephone_modem_sdk/README.md

 Pending tasks:
- 1. Find a fix for issues with latest ModemManager breaking data
- 2. Find fixes to support dynamic rate settings in the Pinephone
+ 1. Find fixes to support dynamic rate settings in the Pinephone
- 3. Finish and tidy up the AT command handling stuff
+ 2. Finish and tidy up the AT command handling stuff
- 4. Test out audio over USB.
-Can be enabled via USB config, but haven't tested if audio is actually routed through there

-##### NOTES:
-###### Proprietary recipes removed
-With the move from Yocto 3.2 to 3.3, I have removed all the proprietary recipes.
-You can still check them out in the `meta-qcom` repository's *main* branch if you're looking for something specific, but I won't be checking if it builds and boots with it as I don't think they're necessary anymore

-###### Opensource recipes:
-  * meta-qcom/recipes-modem/openqti: I've reimplemented everything I had separated in three different utilities into OpenQTI.
-This takes care of the folllowing at this point:
-     - Initialize Kernel's IPC Security settings
-     - Initialize DPM to start the required devices for QMI to pass through USB
-     - Initialize I2S settings for call audio
-     - Initialize the AT service in the DSP and register all commands
-     - Act as a proxy between modem's USB QMI and the kernel smdcntl8 node
-     - Act as a proxy for the GPS port
-     - Listen to AT Commands and blindly respond OK to everything not implemented (to make userspace happy)
-     - Sniffs on the QMI port to try and detect when there's a CS/VoLTE call and enable/disable audio accordingly
+ 3. Implement USB audio: thanks to @gregvish we have a patchset that can be incorporated, it needs more testing for some issues that need to be ironed out (audio code is hacky right now and needs a good cleanup)

 #### Documentation
 I'm really bad at documentation, but you have some docs [here](https://github.com/Biktorgj/pinephone_modem_sdk/tree/hardknott/docs), thanks @Zapeth for your help!